Intrinsic construction of invariant functions on simple Lie algebras: Implementation of the algorithm on Maple

-A computer program can do all the above to all the terms in our ${\tt valuedata}$, and eventually we obtain our function $I(x)$ for a general $x\in \fg_2$.
+Then we compute the other terms of the form \er{mg} by formulas \er{quicker} when $a=0$ and \er{a>0} when $a>0$.
+We also calculate the purely Cartan term by \er{a=d}.

+Finally, and this is the big step, we compute the terms of the form \er{mmg} by formula \er{neg induct}, incorporating the two formulas \er{dwp} and \er{dwep} when $H_{\a_i}$ or $e_{-\a_i}$ appears.

+Using the procedure described at the end of Section 3, we get a function for $x\in \fg_2$ in the original root vector basis.
 It turns out to be one quarter of the sum of principal minors of dimension 6 of the corresponding matrix representation of $\fg_2$.
-The whole procedure takes about 10 seconds on a usual laptop.
+The whole procedure takes about 8 seconds on a usual laptop.

-With his collaborator, the author will apply this program to the $E$'s, at least aiming to get the invariant functions on $\e+\fb$.
-He believes that this program has computational advantage, since the corresponding functions are doable on a usual laptop.
-For example, he can compute the degree 12 invariant function on $\e+\fb$ of $E_6$, while the usual method of taking the sum of principal minors can not be done on a usual laptop even in the degree $5$ case when using the adjoint representation.